Witness the supernatural on a guided ghost tour, conduct paranormal investigations, and sleep with the spirits at the most haunted places in New York.

 A museum painting “Madonna of the Canal” by Elizabeth Leader recalls the tragic story of fugitive slave Caroline Harris who was so tormented by a canalboat crew that she jumped overboard with her young daughter.
 Harris was rescued, but her daughter drowned.
 No connection between this event and hauntings at the weighlock building have been made, but the art and account vividly illustrate the unvarnished truth of canal life in the 1850s.

-For an immersive Erie Canal experience, consider renting a self-skippered canalboat from Mid-Lakes Navigation in Macedon, New York.
+For an immersive Erie Canal experience, consider renting a self-skippered canalboat from Erie Canal Adventures in Macedon, New York.

 Fully-equipped canalboats are available for 3-night, 4-night, and 7-night charters.
 Who knows what spirits may appear when night falls on the Erie Canal?